-Color trends come and go, but red hair colors have been in high demand for the past few years—and auburn is without a doubt the most versatile of the bunch.
-The reddish-brown hue is classy, dimensional, and just in case you need any more convincing, it looks amazing on every skin tone.
+Color trends come and go, but auburn hair color has been in high demand for the past few years, and without a doubt, it’s the most versatile side of the reds palette.
+The reddish-brown hue is classy, has tons of dimension, and, if you need any more convincing, auburn hair looks amazing on every skin tone.

-If you’re wondering which shade of auburn hair color is best for you, we’re here to help!
-We’re breaking down everything you need to know about the shade, including how your colorist will create it, finding the best shade for your skin tone, and maintaining an auburn hue.
-We’re also sharing 30 of our top auburn hair color ideas you can bring to the salon to make your fiery hair goals come true.
+If you’re wondering which shade of auburn hair color will flatter you, we’re here to help!
+We’re breaking down everything you need to know about the shade, including how your colorist will create the best shade for your skin tone and how to maintain your new auburn hue at home.
+We’re also sharing 65 of our top auburn hair color ideas to bring to the salon to make your fiery hair goals come true.

-Auburn is made up of a variety of red shades, all of which have brown and ginger undertones and range from light to dark.
+Auburn is made up of various red shades, all of which have brown and ginger undertones and range from light to dark.

 Auburn is a variation of red hair, and while all auburn hair is red, not all red hair is auburn.
 Dark auburn hair leans toward deep reddish-brown, and light auburn hair may appear more orange.